tweedegolf/henk/README.md

-Henk is a very simple reverse HTTP proxy leveraging OpenSSH's built-in reverse proxy features for authentication and secure tunneling and Let's Encrypt for adding HTTPS.
+Henk is a very simple reverse HTTP proxy leveraging OpenSSH's built-in reverse proxy feature for authentication and secure tunneling and Let's Encrypt for adding HTTPS.

-WARNING: Henk has not been reviewed for security, use at your own risk.
+WARNING: Henk has not yet been thoroughly reviewed, use at your own risk.

 ### Usage